 It works by having a probe on the baby’s head and getting a reading from the skull using light rays.
 It gets to the unborn baby by traveling through the birth canal.
 It is very useful for alerting doctors to potential complications and helping them react much faster.

-Top Five Non-Medical Pulse Oximeters
+Top Five Non-Medical Pulse Oximeters (2019 Reviews)

 Nonin Medical GO2 Achieve Personal Fingertip Pulse Oximeter

 This pulse oximeter is for both adults and is pediatric, meaning it is suitable for children too.
 This adaptability of the product is a definite plus.
 It is really easy to use as you just clip it on your fingertip and wait for the reading.
-Its light, very portable, and relatively inexpensive.
+It is light, very portable, and relatively inexpensive.